 Substance Abuse Treatment Programs

-Brain Injury and Statewide Specialized Community Services (BI&SSCS) funds services that provide various models of specialized residential substance abuse rehabilitation supports to adults with traumatic brain injury (TBI) recovering from addiction to alcohol and other drugs.
+Statewide Head Injury Program (SHIP) funds services that provide various models of specialized residential substance abuse rehabilitation supports to adults with traumatic brain injury (TBI) recovering from addiction to alcohol and other drugs.

 The overall goal of these residential services is to provide individuals with a structured and comprehensive rehabilitative environment that supports their recovery from alcohol and/or other drug abuse and encourages movement toward an independent lifestyle.
 Scheduled goal-oriented rehabilitative activities are provided in conjunction with ongoing assistance for developing and maintaining the skills necessary to lead an alcohol- and drug-free lifestyle.
 Linkages are established to provide primary health care and skills for recovery.